imdhemy/laravel-in-app-purchases/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to make us improve
-title: ''
+title: 'This is a bug not a question'
 labels: 'bug'
 assignees: ''